Before one can firmly answer such a question lets first define the Work Function (WF) and the Contact Potential Difference (CPD).

 Tungsten work functions

-During development of electron microscopy, It has been discovered in 1936 that a single tungsten crystal shows anisotropic emission of electrons when heated.
+During development of electron microscopy, it has been discovered in 1936 that a single tungsten crystal shows anisotropic emission of electrons when heated.

 Some crystallographic faces of tungsten emitted electrons only at very high temperatures of 2000 K while others were active even at 700 K.